 Until 2017, my career was closely linked to daily basis journalism, as reporter and finally coordinator of the newsroom of the Plural Journalism Foundation, and since then I have worked as a freelance journalist in a variety of written and audiovisual projects.

 Among the issues that most concern me there are social movements, housing, the right to the city, gender and LGBTI issues or migration.
+In 2021 I got a master’s degree in Anthropology and Ethnography at the University of Barcelona, with a research project on daily journalism.

 Photo: Sònia Calvó Carrió.